 The swine industry collects a vast and ever-expanding amount of data.
-Considering the existing knowledge on determinants of disease and its effect of pathogen ecology, it is possible to use historical data to forecast upcoming health-related event.
-For instance, existing data can be used to forecast the probability of pathogen introduction into herds and/or regions.
-Similarly, it is possible to forecast the effects of the 3 way interaction between host-environment-pathogen on the health and productivity of swine populations.
+Considering the existing knowledge on determinants of disease and its effect on pathogen ecology, it is possible to use historical data to forecast upcoming health-related events.
+For instance, existing data can forecast the probability of pathogen introduction into herds and/or regions.
+Similarly, it is possible to forecast the effects of the three way interaction between host-environment-pathogen on the health and productivity of swine populations.

-We believe that such forecasting tools are enabling Precision Swine Health & Productivity Management, allowing decision makers to transform their vast amount of data into information to guide their decision trees, positively influencing swine health, welfare & productivity.
+We believe that such forecasting tools enable Precision Swine Health & Productivity Management, allowing decision-makers to transform their vast amount of data into information to guide their decision trees, positively influencing swine health, welfare & productivity.

 |Forecasting swine health & productivity:|

 Precision Swine Health & Production: making decisions for specific sites at specific points in time

 |> Magalhães et al. Whole-herd risk factors associated with wean-to-finish mortality under the conditions of a Midwestern USA swine production system.
 Preventive Veterinary Medicine 2022.|

 Using historical veterinary diagnostic laboratory (VDL) data to identify patterns of pathogen detection, forecast upcoming results, and identify ‘signals’ based on differences between expected and observed lab results.